jbpoline/Bic_day/bic/talk.rst

 * To make fewer mistakes
 * To work more efficiently
-* To think more clearly - enabling to develop new ideas
+* To do better science / new type of science
 * To collaborate better (and more efficiently)
 * To allow others to build on our work